svenvc/zinc/zinc-http-components-paper.md

 When finally #post is invoked, the HTTP request sent to the server will include a properly encoded entity.
 As far as the server is concerned, it will seems as if a real user submitted the form.
-Consequently, the response should be as when you submit the form using a browser.
+Consequently, the response should be the same as when you submit the form manually using a browser.
 Be careful to include all relevant fields, even the hidden ones.

 There is a second type of form encoding called 'multipart/form-data'.
 Instead of adding fields, you add ZnMimePart instances.
-Suppose the HTML form specified a different enctype.
+The HTML form will specify a different enctype.

     <form action="search-handler" method="POST" enctype="multipart/form-data">
       Search for: <input type="text" name="search-field"/>